rabbitmq/tgir/s01/e01/README.md

 * flushes all data to disk
 * stops all Message Stores as well as the Schema DB (Mnesia)

-It does not however stop the Erlang VM, meaning that from a system supervisor perspective, the system process that represents RabbitMQ is still running.
+This command **does not** stop the Erlang VM, meaning that from a system supervisor perspective, the system process that represents RabbitMQ is still running.
-We know that this system process is the Erlang VM, a.k.a. `beam.smp`, so even if RabbitMQ and all its dependencies that run inside the Erlang VM are stopped, everything is OK from a system supervisor perspective.
+We know that this system process is the Erlang VM (`beam.smp`), so even if RabbitMQ and all its dependencies that run inside the Erlang VM are stopped, everything is OK from a system supervisor perspective.

+> `rabbitmqctl stop_app` is something that most RabbitMQ ops procedures simply ignore.
+The typical approach is to send the `SIGTERM` UNIX signal to the Erlang VM process, wait for 30 seconds, and then `SIGKILL`.
+This is an unclean RabbitMQ shutdown which may have undesired side-effects.

+> A better approach would be to stop just RabbitMQ, using `rabbitmqctl stop_app`, wait until this command returns successfully - exit code 0 - and then continue with the Erlang VM shutdown.
+After RabbitMQ is stopped in this manner, sending `SIGTERM` to the Erlang VM is definitely safe & appropriate.
+If you want to know more about this, follow [rabbitmq/rabbitmq-server#2222](https://github.com/rabbitmq/rabbitmq-server/issues/2222).

 We are now ready to shutdown the Erlang VM, even the entire OS in our case, and have it restart with the new RabbitMQ version: